jacksonh/manos/docs/tutorial/page-1.md

 We'll worry more about these files later in the tutorial, but for now here's a quick overview of what we've got:

+ *    **Content/**: Your static content like images, js and css goes here.
+The supplied files are based on the HTML5 Boilerplate project.
  *    **Templates/**: This directory will contain all your templates for defining what your pages look like.
  *    **HelloWorldApp.cs**: This is the main entry point for your app.
 Its the first thing that will be loaded by Mango.
  *    **Deployment/Deploy.cs**: This file will be used to control how your application is deployed from your desktop to a server.